I'm going to have to do one more thing to find out.

 Man, there are heroes out there, courageous people.

-Uh, it looked like a sperm.
+And it looked like a sperm.

-And his this goofy smile on his face.
+And this goofy smile on his face.

-His visit to the Kennedy Space Center violated the law according to a federal watchdog agency.
+His visit to the Kennedy Space Center violated the law, according to a federal watchdog agency.

 NASA allowed Kerry to conduct a political stump speech and rally at the Space Center and broadcast it to Kennedy Space Center employees, and that part violates the law, according to the orifice of the special counsel.

-Uh beaming the presidential campaign rally to government employees all over the spaceport violates laws prohibiting electioneering using federal resources.
+Beaming the presidential campaign rally to government employees all over the spaceport violates laws prohibiting electioneering using federal resources.

 That's not what I saw.

-I'm sure that we've got an archive at Rush Limbaugh.com and we could put that picture back up.
+And that's what we call, I'm sure that we've got an archive at rushlimbaugh.com and we can put that picture back up.

-Now, there's a story here from the Washington uh Times.
+Now, there's a story here from the Washington Times, sorry, Washington Post from Sunday.

-And I just got around, it's a long story, and I'm I'm not gonna go through the whole thing with you.
+It's a long story, and I'm not going to go through the whole thing with you.

 Let me give you just a couple of quotes here.